choyiny/webapp-quickbuild/README.md

 Run `node cli.js` to get started.

 ## Backend
-If you are using `flask` framework as the backend, please use `virtualenv backend/venv/bin/activate` to activate the virtual environment first, then use `python backend/app.py` to start the app, it will be running on [localhost:5000](localhost:5000) by default.
+If you are using `flask` framework as the backend, please use `virtualenv backend/venv/bin/activate` to activate the virtual environment first, then use `python backend/app.py` to start the app, it will be running on [localhost:5000](http://localhost:5000) by default.

+If you are using `express` framework, simply run `npm start` to start the webapp, or `npm start:debug` to start it in debug mode.

 ## Database
 Docker is required in order to build databases since we are using images instead of actually downloading them.
 Please remember to stop the container using `docker stop webapp_database` and it will be removed automatically after being stopped.
 The name of the database container will always be `webapp_database` by default.
 The script to start the database will also be added to the root of the project, to start the database again just use `./startdb.sh` in your project.